bahmutov/deps-ok/README.md

     deps-ok --verbose
     // prints declared and installed version numbers

+    deps-ok --filename path/to/package.json
+    // checks give package.json (not in this folder)

 Checks both dependencies listed in your *package.json* and *bower.json*

 If **deps-ok** finds a problem, then run `npm install` or `bower install`